Today was one of those days that I didn’t even have time to breathe, much less blog. It went about like this:

 Came home, showered, and took girls to a birthday party.
 Killed time downtown with the baby and my neighbor and her little one while older ones partied.
 Meanwhile, Paul took down crib and removed top bunk from D’s bed.
 Room looks twice as big now.

 Back home, piled the fam in pickup truck; rode out to furniture outlet.
-After much hemming and hawing, purchased a precious white twin-sized sleigh bed and matching chest of drawers and nightstand for baby Rebecca.
+After much hemming and hawing, purchased a precious white twin-sized sleigh bed and matching chest of drawers and nightstand for baby R.

 After much tying on of ropes and biting my fingernails as my new purchases were loaded in the back of the pickup, carefully drove home trying not to leave new furniture on the road behind us.

-Unloaded furniture and set up Rebecca’s new room.
+Unloaded furniture and set up R’s new room.
 (Did I mention I was sore and tired from working out this morning?
 Heaving 2-ton dresser up the stairs did not help.)

 Neighbor Kim arrived for dinner; I cooked while Paul put bed together.